Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Materials and methods

-In the context of evaluating medical image lesion segmentation algorithms, incorporation of clinically-relevant lesion measures provides a comprehensive assessment that extends beyond traditional segmentation-based metrics, such as DSC.
-While these standard metrics offer insights into the quality of the segmentation itself, they may not always directly align with the clinical significance of the segmentation outcomes \cite{relaince_paper, review_paper}.
-In this work, we computed the lesion measures such as the patient-level lesion $\text{SUV}_\text{mean}$, $\text{SUV}_\text{max}$, number of lesions, TMTV, TLG and lesion dissemination $\text{D}_\text{max}$ from the ground truth and predicted segmentation masks.
+For evaluating lesion segmentation algorithms, incorporating clinically-relevant lesion measures provides a comprehensive assessment that extends beyond traditional overlap-based metrics such as DSC.
+While standard metrics offer insights into the quality of segmentation itself, they may not always highlight the significance of the segmentation measures \cite{relaince_paper, review_paper}.
+Hence, we propose to evaluate based on six lesion measures: (i) patient-level lesion $\text{SUV}_\text{mean}$ and (ii) $\text{SUV}_\text{max}$, (iii) number of lesions, $L$, (iv) TMTV, (v) TLG, and (vi) lesion dissemination, $\text{D}_\text{max}$ from the GT and predicted masks.
 We defined $\text{D}_\text{max}$ as the distance between the two farthest located foreground voxels in cm.
 These lesion measures are particularly crucial in PET/CT-based lesion segmentation owing to their prognostic value in patient outcomes \cite{suvmean_tmtv_tlg, review_paper}.

-Assessing the reproducibility of these lesion measures enhances the confidence in the segmentation algorithm's results.
-Therefore, we conducted paired Student's $t$-test analyses to determine the disparity in the means of the distributions between the ground truth and predicted lesion measures (Section \ref{subsubsec:reproducibility_of_biomarkers_internal}).
-Additionally, similar analyses were carried out to evaluate intra-observer variability, involving two annotations made by the same physician on the same set of cases (Section \ref{subsec:intra_observer_variability}).
+To enhance the interpretability and clinical utility of these metrics, we also provide a comprehensive mapping that links each lesion measure to its clinical implications, as detailed in Table \ref{tab:lesion_measure_clinical_relevance}.

+Assessing the reproducibility of measures enhances the confidence in the clinical utility of algorithm.
+We conducted equivalence testing via two one-sided test (TOST) \cite{lakens2018equivalence} to determine whether the means of predicted and GT lesion measures are close enough to be considered equivalent (Sec. \ref{subsubsec:reproducibility_of_lesion_measures}).
+For a lesion measure $b$, the \% mean difference between the predicted ($b_p$) and GT ($b_g$) lesion measures was computed as $100 \times \mathbb{E}[(b_p - b_g)/b_g] \%$.
+At a margin of $\Delta$, the lower $p$-value $p_l$ was computed to reject the possibility that the true \% mean relative difference is lower than $-\Delta$.
+Similarly, an upper $p$-value $p_h$ was computed to reject the possibility that the true \% mean difference is greater than $\Delta$.

+To obtain an evidence for equivalence, we must reject the null hypothesis (representing non-equivalence) if both $p_l < \alpha$ and $p_h < \alpha$.
+The test was conducted at a significance level $\alpha = 0.05$ and $\Delta = 20\%$ was determined via discussion with physicians to ensure its relevance within practical scenarios.
+The region $[-\Delta, \Delta]$ is referred to as the region of \textit{clinical equivalence} and the 95\% confidence interval (CI) for the \% mean difference lying entirely within this region provides evidence for equivalence (showing reproducibility).
+Moreover, to quantify errors (predicted - GT) in the estimation of lesion measures as a function of GT measure values, we also plotted modified Bland-Altman plots for each network on the test set, as presented in Sec. \ref{subsubsec:reproducibility_of_lesion_measures}.